spxrogers/spxrogers.github.io/about.md

 Passionate software engineer and budding entrepreneur

+feel free to say hi, and here's how ...

 ### Contact me

 Find me on [Twitter][Twitter] / [Github][github] ... or just say `hi` at [me (at) srogers (dot) net](mailto:me@srogers.net).